 This isn’t as wild of an experience as searching for them in the jungles of Sumatra, but I wanted to guarantee that blind man Tim would actually be able to see some orangutans.
 The treks to the feeding station were challenging for Tim, due to his vision, but would be fine for most people.

 Definitely wear good hiking shoes and I’d recommend a hiking stick.
 It’s not always necessary, but there will be enough times that you’ll be happy that you have it that you won’t regret taking it.
-We share some great gear advice in this post (only stuff we actually use): https://www.teamhazardridesagain.com/unique-travel-gifts-couples-basket-mom-everyone/
+We share some great gear advice for this trip – only sharing things we use.

 On the 3D/2N houseboat tour we also saw proboscis monkeys, a gibbon, truly wild orangutans, giant 2″ jungle ants, a wild boar and a variety of other wildlife.
 Of course, how much wildlife you see is very much a matter of luck, but the crew of our boat were experts at finding troupes of monkeys and the like.
 We did get to see some truly wild orangutans, too.